rudyvald/gb-bankers/README.md

 ## Process

 I used native react without babble for now to keep it as basic as possible.
 If I had more time for this project I would have created a mockup and created a better more dynamic (and good looking) GUI.
 Other features I would have liked to implement would be masking for phone numbers, a custom service and database to store information, routings including /register and /login and /profile.
 I had an issue with CSS not loading on an external file, not sure why.
 Didn't seem to necessary since there isn't much CSS so it is in the index file.
+The last feature I would have implemented is a form generated from json instead of hardcoded, I could have written a function to recursively go over each item and create an input with it's proper attributes.

 ## Stakeholders